adamalessio/HistInformPlusSpatTRans/Downloads/HIPSTR_repo_ready_to_upload/HIPSTR/README.md

 - **Human dorsolateral prefrontal cortex (DLPFC)** from the `spatialLIBD` resource
 - **Human Breast Cancer Block A** from Zenodo / 10x-compatible Visium resources

-The manuscript Data Availability section should point readers to the exact public URLs and DOI.

-## What to include in the GitHub release

-For the public repository, include:

-- the code in this repository
-- a release tag corresponding to the manuscript version
-- the final `README.md`
-- a populated `Code availability` statement in the manuscript with the GitHub URL
-- example commands or a small test dataset if redistribution is allowed

-You do **not** need to upload large intermediate `.h5ad` files or full raw datasets to GitHub.
-Instead:
-- provide acquisition links in the README
-- provide commands to regenerate results
-- archive processed outputs separately on Zenodo if needed

-## Recommended manuscript reproducibility statement

-> All code for preprocessing, degradation simulation, radiomics extraction, multimodal fusion, clustering, evaluation, and figure generation is available at [GitHub URL].
-A frozen release corresponding to the manuscript version is archived at [Zenodo DOI if created].

-## Notes for Genome Biology submission

-To maximize reproducibility for peer review:

-- keep the package installable with `pip install -e .`
-- tag the commit used for submission
-- consider creating a GitHub release and linking it to Zenodo for a versioned DOI
-- replace placeholder URLs in `pyproject.toml` and this README with the final public repository URL
-- keep any environment-specific paths out of committed scripts where possible

-## Current packaging approach

-This repository is already **pip-installable**.
-The current package exposes the manuscript scripts as console entry points using lightweight wrappers.
-This keeps your original analysis scripts intact while making the codebase easier to install and run.

-A later refactor could move core logic into importable modules, but that is not required for manuscript submission.

 ## Citation